M-Files/Developer-Portal/APIs/REST-API/Reference/gettingstarted/index.md

 The HTTP client depends on the programming platform and doesn't necessarily mean a web browser.
 [WebClient](http://msdn.microsoft.com/en-us/library/system.net.webclient.aspx) is available for .NET framework and [HttpURLConnection](http://docs.oracle.com/javase/6/docs/api/java/net/HttpURLConnection.html) can be used in Java.
 Browser applications can perform the HTTP requests using the raw [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/DOM/XMLHttpRequest) or a wrapper around this such as jQuery's [\$.ajax](http://api.jquery.com/jQuery.ajax/).
 If such HTTP API isn't available a raw network socket API will do as well.

 The MFWS URL and the credentials are M-Files installation specific.
-The easiest way to acquire the URL is to configure M-Files Web Access, which comes with the web service.
-If M-Files Web Access is configured at http://example.org/m-files, the MFWS URL is http://example.org/m-files/REST.
+The easiest way to acquire the URL is to configure M-Files Classic Web, which comes with the web service.
+If M-Files Classic Web is configured at http://example.org/m-files, the MFWS URL is http://example.org/m-files/REST.
 For the credentials please contact your M-Files administrator.

 ## Authenticating